 About Nixon Rock

-Originally referred to as 100 Mile Rock, Nixon Rock is one of the few rapids that are caused solely by rockfall, with the others being Sinyala Rapid and MNA Rapid.
+Originally referred to as 100 Mile Rock, Nixon Rock is one of the few rapids that are caused solely by rockfall, with the others including Sinyala Rapid and MNA Rapid.
 (Source.)

 In the series “Grand Canyon River Guides Oral History” an interview with Allen Wilson shines a light on the name change.
 In short, Mike Castelli, a guide for ARTA, pegged it Nixon Rock in 1972 as it was a tricky maneuver and the rock was just right of center.
 (Nixon had the nickname of Tricky Dick.)